Out of stock

 Provide a small bit of floating material in the tank for them to hold onto, especially once they grow and as they approach maturity.
 When full grown as larvae they will crawl onto some textured surface on the side of the tank, emerge from their larval skin and spread their wings.
 Adults (and larvae) should not be released outdoors under any circumstances.
 They will compete with other things in your area and disrupt the balance of nature.

 Current specimens are aquatic immatures (naiads) with indeterminate remaining time to maturity.
-It can take as much as 2 years for them to develop.
+It can take as much as 2 years for them to develop though these typically mature much sooner depending on the time of year and size.
 As their wing buds become noticeably thicker it is time to adjust the tank they are in to provide both a section of “land” and something for them to climb up to spread out their wings.
 Do not release the adults into your area.
 They do not belong there.
 Also, and again, do not place these larvae in your backyard pond, etc. for similar reasons.